Application of Graph Networks to background rejection in Imaging Air Cherenkov Telescopes: Data

 \subsection{IACT images and graphs}

 Current deep-learning approaches for IACT-image analyses are based on CNNs.
 This approach --- even if well-motivated and showing promising results --- suffers from the following two challenges.
 Firstly, the sparsity gets even more prominent for cleaned images because image cleaning removes a significant fraction of the night-sky background.
-We found that, on average, only $\sim15\%$ of pixels hold signals.
+We found that, on average, only $\sim 10 - 15\%$ of pixels hold signals.
 See Figure~\ref{fig:raw_event} for a visualization of a typical IACT image measured using CT5 after cleaning and pre-processing.
 Secondly, the design of IACT cameras usually features an arrangement of hexagonal pixels.
 Thus, re-indexing~\cite{ERDMANN201846, hexaconv} or re-binning~\cite{Shilon_2019} has to be performed to allow for using CNNs, which are based on Cartesian grids.
 It can lead to performance issues for too low-resolution re-binning or inefficient, i.e., sparse representations~\cite{nieto_hex}.
-For example, the axial representation introduces a lot of zeros into the new images indicated as grey pixels in Figure~\ref{fig:as_image}.\footnote{The offset representation does not have this inefficient representation.
-However, it is limited to kernels applied with a stride of 2 to conserve translational invariance.} Therefore, to reduce the computational complexity, we follow a new, more natural approach.
+For example, the commonly used axial representation introduces a lot of zeros into the new images indicated as grey pixels in Figure~\ref{fig:as_image}.\footnote{The offset representation does not have this inefficient representation.
+However, it is limited to kernels applied with a stride of 2 to conserve translational invariance.} For our used data, the sparsity would be quite high in a CNN and only around $7\%$ of pixels would feature non-zero signals.
+Therefore, to reduce the computational complexity, we follow a new, more natural approach.

 We consider the cleaned IACT images as point clouds, i.e., a collection of triggered pixels with positions $(x,y)$ in the camera frame, yielding a signal value $s$ in units of p.e.
 To conduct an efficient deep learning approach based on convolutional operations\footnote{Similar as used in CNNs.}, we use the point cloud to create a graph --- i.e., a collection of nodes that are connected via edges --- to be analyzed by graph convolutional networks.